 The moments after your baby is born can be quite special.
 You finally get to meet the little person you’ve been carrying in your body for so many months.
 We know you’ll be eager to cuddle your new arrival, introduce baby to family members and take lots of photos.

 First, though, we’ll need to assess your newborn to be sure he or she is healthy and safe.
 At Baptist Health Deaconess Madisonville, our medical professionals include nurses specially trained in newborn care.
 These care teams have the expertise needed to compassionately care for both you and your newborn right after birth.
 And if your baby faces any medical issues, our team is ready to take immediate action.
-If necessary, we can transfer babies to one of our neonatal intensive care units (NICUs) for specialized care.
+If necessary, we can transfer babies to our Level III Neonatal Intensive Care Unit (NICU) for specialized care.

 Caring for Your Baby Right After Birth